Aveglia/vAMPirus/helpmeoutsome.md

             The AminoTypes directory has a few different subdirectories, in the main directory, however, is the fasta file with the AminoTypes used in all subsequent analyses.
 The first subdirectory is called "Translation" which includes the raw ASV translation file along with a report spit out by VirtualRibosome.
 The next subdirectory is "Problematic", where any translations that were below the given "--minAA" length will be reported, if none were deemed "problematic" then the directory will be empty.
 All problematic amino acid sequence AND their corresponding ASVs are stored in fasta files for you to review.
 The final subdirectory is "SummaryFiles" where you can find a "map" of sorts to track which ASVs contributed to which AminoTypes and a .gc file containing information on length of translated sequences.

-        3. nOTU - ${working_directory}/results/Analyze/Clustering/nOTU
+        3. ncASV - ${working_directory}/results/Analyze/Clustering/ncASV

             In this directory, you will find the fasta files corresponding to the clustering percentage(s) you specified for the run.

-        4. pOTU - ${working_directory}/results/Analyze/Clustering/pOTU
+        4. pcASV - ${working_directory}/results/Analyze/Clustering/pcASV

             Looking in this directory, you probably notice some similar subdirectories.
-The pOTU directory also contains the Summary, Problematic, and Translation subsirectories we saw in the AminoType directory.
-The other important files in this directory is the nucleotide and amino acid versions of the pOTUs generated for whichever clustering percentage(s) specified.
+The pcASV directory also contains the Summary, Problematic, and Translation subsirectories we saw in the AminoType directory.
+The other important files in this directory is the nucleotide and amino acid versions of the pcASVs generated for whichever clustering percentage(s) specified.

-            An important note for when creating pOTUs is that the subsequent analyses (phylogenies, taxonomy assignment, etc.) are run on both nucloetide and amino acid pOTU fastas.
+            An important note for when creating pcASVs is that the subsequent analyses (phylogenies, taxonomy assignment, etc.) are run on both nucloetide and amino acid pcASV fastas.
 To create these files, vAMPirus translates the ASVs, checks for problematic sequences, then clusters the translated sequences by the given percentage(s).
-After clustering, vAMPirus will go pOTU by pOTU extracting the nucleotide sequences of the ASVs that clustered within a given pOTU.
-The extracted nucleotide sequences are then used to generate a consensus nucleotide sequence(s) per pOTU.
+After clustering, vAMPirus will go pcASV by pcASV extracting the nucleotide sequences of the ASVs that clustered within a given pcASV.
+The extracted nucleotide sequences are then used to generate a consensus nucleotide sequence(s) per pcASV.

 ### Analyses - ${working_directory}/results/Analyze/Analyses

-For each clustering technique (i.e. ASVs, AminoTypes, nOTUs and pOTUs) performed in a given run, resulting taxonomic unit fastas will go through the following analyses (unless skip options are used):
+For each clustering technique (i.e. ASVs, AminoTypes, ncASVs and pcASVs) performed in a given run, resulting taxonomic unit fastas will go through the following analyses (unless skip options are used):

         1. Counts - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Counts